 Secondary school applications: research your options

 You can find all secondary schools in your area by using our school search www.goodschoolsguide.co.uk/school-search.
-You can also view Ofsted reports. exam results, performance data, catchment map information, independent reviews and much more for these schools.
+You can also view Ofsted reports, exam results, performance data, catchment map information, independent reviews and much more for these schools.
 To get a better feel for a particular school, visit its website.
 Here, you will be able to read about subjects, facilities and extracurricular opportunities, download a prospectus and maybe have a virtual tour.
 Of course, nothing beats actually visiting a school, so look out for the dates of open days or virtual tours if you are not able to visit in person’.

 Trust your instinct.
 Parents know best what their child is like.
 Do you like and trust the head, and the feel of the school?
 Finding a school which appeals to your child’s skills, interests and personality can encourage them to work harder.

 Check the admissions criteria.
 This should be on both the school website and the local authority’s website.
 If your child doesn’t fit the admissions criteria and the school is oversubscribed year on year, then look elsewhere.
 Siblings generally - but not always - take priority.
 Faith schools are often popular with parents but many prioritise children who have been baptised and are from church-going families.
 Many schools do not have a catchment but use distance as a criteria, which varies each year depending on local demographics and numbers applying.